Oliquae/Oliquae/README.md

 # Bonjour !
 Hello !
 Hallo !👋

-## I am Olivia.

-:woman_technologist: I am a Belgian Front-End flavored Web Developer and Photographer.
+:woman_technologist: I am Olivia, a Front-End flavored Web Developer working on something big !

-🔭 Beside that, I am working on my personal portfolio at [Palingenae / palingenae.be](https://github.com/Palingenae/palingenae.be).
-There is also a list of my projects with my design tokens on [palingenae.github.io](https://palingenae.github.io).
+## Why is it empty?

+All my personal projects I had on this website have been archived on my personal computer and will be transfered to another Git platform.
+I will not keep any new personal project on this one, I'll put them elsewhere!

+**Long Story Short:** I don't like AI.